hannesdatta/course-dprep/slides/dprep.md

 ## Course objective

-- familiarize yourself with data structures in (data-intensive) empirical marketing research, and
+- familiarize yourself with data structures in (data-intensive) empirical marketing research
 - learn how to efficiently engineer data sets from complex raw data and document them for (re)use

 ## What's efficient?